 - Always keep your eye out for tough debris on the glass while wetting the window.
 You may have to use an abrasive pad or a razor blade to remove this.

 - For cutting in, this is the technique of the starting point of removing the water from the glass with a squeegee.
 If you are right-handed, you need to start on the left side of the window.
-You, as a professional window cleaner, will also see that when you cut-in, it has to be three to five inches from the left corner.
+You, as a professional window cleaner, will also see that when you cut in, it has to be three to five inches from the left corner.

-- Next, removing the water from the glass with your squeegee.
-You will have to get into all of the corners to the frame of the window.
+- Next, remove the water from the glass with your squeegee.
+You will have to get into all of the corners of the frame of the window.
 This is to ensure that you are removing all of the water from the glass.
 Place your thumb should be placed at the middle-top of the handle.
 This is to make sure that even pressure is applied throughout the channel as you are squeegeeing the water.

 - You have to move from one side to another while removing water from the glass.

 - Closing Out – It is the last pass that you make on the glass with your squeegee.
 The closing out is the most challenging part of the fanning technique.
-You have to practice this technique over to be familiar with it.
+You have to practice this technique to be familiar with it.
 You may want to perfect closing out on the side, and at the bottom, depending on the various situations and obstacles you may run into.

 - Our sixth step is detailing.
 Detailing is the process where we remove excess water that was left behind by the squeegee on the frame of the window.
 It is essential to know to touch the glass as little as possible with your towel.
 Wrap the towel on your finger to ensure that you are not smudging or smearing the glass with my cloth.
 It is also vital to hold the rest of the towel with your other hand, so it is not touching the glass either.
 Make sure that when you are detailing, you are using a proper detail cloth.